Troubleshooting Traffic Load Graphs

 - The device being monitored is not that expected for this location, potentially because the wrong IP was used during the setup.

-Action: check the hostname being monitored is correct by clicking the Technical option.
+Action: check the hostname being monitored is correct by clicking Tech info.
 The hostname as reported by the device is shown on the top line.

 - The circuit is a backup and traffic is not expected under normal conditions